 1Password, the only password manager you should trust.
 Industry-leading security and award winning design.

-$ npm install passport-google-oauth20
+$ npm install passport-facebook

-Google.
-If you have not already done so, a new project can be created in the
+Facebook.
+If you have not already done so, a new application can be created at

-Your application will be issued a client ID and client secret, which need to be
+be issued an app ID and app secret, which need to be provided to the strategy.

-provided to the strategy.
-You will also need to configure a redirect URI which
+You will also need to configure a redirect URI which matches the route in your

-The Google authentication strategy authenticates users using a Google account
+The Facebook authentication strategy authenticates users using a Facebook

-and OAuth 2.0 tokens.
-The client ID and secret obtained when creating an
+account and OAuth 2.0 tokens.
+The app ID and secret obtained when creating an

 application are supplied as options when creating the strategy.
 The strategy